InFog/evaldojunior.com/_posts/2019-06-24-dutch-php-conference.md

 type: post
 published: true
 mainimage: "dpc19/talk.jpg"
+description: This was my experience at the Dutch PHP Conference 2019.
+Long story short, it was awesome.
 ---

 I'm speaking at tech conferences since a long time, from small meetups to big